fnalways/terminus-docs/docs/manual/tasks/two-factor-verification.md

 If the service provides recovery codes, store them securely.
 They are crucial to account recovery if you lose access to Vault.
 :::

-## Create a authenticator in Vault
+## Create an authenticator in Vault
 :::tip
 Visit the [official page](https://www.jointerminus.com/termipass) for download options.
 :::